Water Primrose

 Local Efforts

 Water Primrose was discovered in Macomb county in 2023.
 That same year the lake St. Clair CISMA surveyed 340 acres of Lake St. Clair Shoreline, aiding in early detection and rapid response efforts for this watch list species.
-Surveys for this invasive aquatic plant will continue during the summer of 2024.
+In 2024 the CISMA treated 1.3 acres of water primrose along the shoreline of lake St. Clair.
+In 2024 our survey efforts for water primrose also grew considerably, totaling 2661 acres surveyed.

 Water Primrose Identification